Retail Data Analytics With Power BI

 In this article, we’ll explore what retail data analytics is, its core components, and the tools and technologies that can help you implement it effectively.

-Power BI is an powerful tool for retail data analytics since it enables brands to automatically extract the data and create custom analysis.
-It is easiest to understand the power of it with a real world example.
+Power BI is an powerful tool for retail data analytics since it enables brands to automatically extract the data from multiple sources, aggregate it and create custom analysis.

 We created the dashboard above for a jewelry brand which mostly sold their products through retail stores.
 The data was extracted automatically from the Shopify POS using our Shopify connector (it is anonimized in the dashboard above).